Child car seat laws UK and abroad

 How to find the UN approval label

-You'll usually find your car seat approval label on the back of your car seat, or at the back on the bottom of the car seat.
+You'll usually find the car seat approval label on the back or the bottom of the car seat.
 Take a look at the picture above to see what it looks like.
 It will either say ECE R44 or R129.

 See which car seats did well in our crash tests in our child car seat reviews.